 Each year, an IUP student is appointed to be the organ scholar at Calvary Church.
 The position is named in memory of Twila A. Hoover, Calvary’s organist from 1954 to 1986 and an IUP alumna, Class of 1937.
 In addition to scholarship support at the university, the organ scholar has the opportunity to develop skills by playing portions of Calvary’s worship services.
 Funding comes from a generous donation by Miss Hoover’s cousin, Hope Everhart, to the Foundation for IUP’s Carol Teti Memorial Organ Scholarship Fund.

 Children in grades K-5 are encouraged to make Children’s Choir a part of their regular Church School experience.
 They learn good singing techniques and anthems that present in worship monthly from September to June.
 Rehearsals are Sunday morning at 10:15 a.m. in the East classroom.
-For more information, speak to Dr. Joseph Baunoch, Director or Music.
+For more information, speak to Dr. Joseph Baunoch, Director.

 Our music ministry is enhanced by four octaves of brass handbells cast by Malmark, the nation’s leading bell crafter.
 Special donations enabled the purchase of the first three octaves in 1990 and the fourth in 2017.
 The music program also has a twenty-five note set of choir chimes.